 X-Band and S-Band Radar, Radar Beacon (RACON) and Radar SART

 Radar systems are commonly deployed and typically operate in two bands: X-band from 9.2 to 9.5 GHz and S-band from 2.9 to 3.1 GHz.
 The radars are used for target detection and to support identification and for coastal and port navigation.
-These bands are also used by radar transponders, namely the racon and radar Search and Rescue Radar Transponder (SART) both create identifiable patterns when interrogated by vessel radars.
+These bands are also used by radar transponders, namely the RACON and radar Search and Rescue Radar Transponder (SART) both create identifiable patterns when interrogated by vessel radars.
 Racons are used to highlight the location of a visual Aid to Navigation (AtoN) or hazards on a ship’s radar screen and a radar SART is used to aid in locating a survival craft in a SAR operation.
-Racons operate in S- and X-band and SARTs are X-band only.
+RACONs operate in S- and X-band and SARTs are X-band only.

 The radar SART is a locating device in the GMDSS and used to locate a survival craft or distressed vessel by creating a series of dots on a rescuing ship's radar display.
 A radar-SART will only respond to a 9 GHz X-band (3 cm wavelength) radar.

-The adoption of new technology radar within the maritime community introduces improvements in radar performance.
-In addition, the reduced peak transmission power associated with these radars can reduce the triggering range of racons and SARTs.
+The adoption of new technology radar within the maritime community introduces improvements in radar performance and the reduced peak transmission power associated with these radars can reduce the triggering range of RACONs and SARTs.

+International Mobile Telecommunications-2020

+The International Mobile Telecommunications-2020 enables both vice, data, and Internet of Things (IoT) communications.
+Although some systems have achieved up to 100Km range from ideally located shore side LTE base stations, most of IMT systems are limited in range and they would therefore be confined to supporting data transfer within the littoral state, port, or harbour environment.

+<more detail required>

 Other Communication Technologies Using the UHF/SHF Band

-Various other communication technologies in the UHF to SHF bands are being used (or considered) for general maritime communications, namely GSM/GPRS, 3G, 4G, Wi-Fi, WiMax, and short-range devices like ZigBee and Bluetooth links.
-These offer the possibility of high speed data transfer.
-However, it should be noted that the coverage of most of these systems is limited in range and they would therefore be confined to supporting data transfer within a port or harbour environment.
+Various other communication technologies in the UHF to SHF bands are being used (or considered) for general maritime communications, namely Wi-Fi, WiMax, and short-range devices like ZigBee and Bluetooth links.
+These offer the possibility of high-speed data transfer.

 Future Development of Maritime Radio Communications